aditya10/aditya10.github.io/index.md

 * [2025/07] Attending & presenting our work on bias detection and video reasoning in text-to-image models at [Vision & Learning Workshop](https://sites.google.com/view/vancouver-icml2025/) @ ICML 2025!
 * [2025/06] ⭐ Awarded outstanding reviewer @ CVPR 2025.
 Attending CVPR in Nashville.
 * [2025/05] Latest pre-print: [Mitigate One, Skew Another?
 Tackling Intersectional Biases in Text-to-Image Models](https://arxiv.org/abs/2505.17280)
-* [2025/04] 🔥 Among 30 researchers from Canada, including Yoshua Benjio, to attend the [Safety-Guaranteed LLMs](https://simons.berkeley.edu/workshops/safety-guaranteed-llms) workshop at Simons Institute, UC Berekely!
+* [2025/04] 🔥 Among 30 researchers from Canada, including Yoshua Bengio, to attend the [Safety-Guaranteed LLMs](https://simons.berkeley.edu/workshops/safety-guaranteed-llms) workshop at Simons Institute, UC Berekely!
 * [2025/02] 🎉 Our paper [Black Swan: Abductive and Defeasible Video Reasoning in Unpredictable Events](http://blackswan.cs.ubc.ca/) is accepted at CVPR 2025!
 * [2025/01] 🎧 Our work on [Biases in Image Generation AI](https://tibet-ai.github.io) is [featured on the Knowledge at Wharton podcast](https://www.youtube.com/watch?v=zfdPb3DLqXA)!
 * [2024/12] Pre-print of our work, [Black Swan: Abductive and Defeasible Video Reasoning in Unpredictable Events](http://blackswan.cs.ubc.ca/), is now available!